Bachelor of Science (B.S.)

 One of the strengths of our program is the numerous practicum experiences we offer.
 By the time you graduate, you’ll have had extensive experience in the public school classroom beyond the standard student-teaching experience.

-Along with our strong traditional program, we make the major available to non-traditional adult learners through Barton’s Accelerated Professional Programs.
+Along with our strong traditional program, we make the major available to non-traditional adult learners through Barton’s Professional Studies program.

 Required courses for all elementary school education majors include: